romanejaquez/responsive-ui-flutter-workshop/step_05/instructions.md

 In the above image, you see how the sidebar widget either expands when there's room, and shrinks until is not visible for smaller screens.
 Clicking on the hamburger menu exposes those options on a drawer menu.

-Let's work on this.

 ## Define the styles for your breakpoints

-Let's start by creating a helper class called ```FlutterAirSideBarItemStyles``` that will hold the values for both the icon size and label size at the different breakpoints our app will be supporting.
-This will allow us, as the application window resizes and the widget rebuilds, to tap into each of the configured styles mapped per breakpoint enum (we'll dive deeper on this on Step #8 of this workshop).
+Start by creating a helper class called ```FlutterAirSideBarItemStyles``` that will hold the values for both the icon size and label size at the different breakpoints your app will be supporting.
+This will allow you, as the application window resizes and the widget rebuilds, to tap into each of the configured styles mapped per breakpoint enum (Step #8 of this workshop will dive deeper on this approach).

 Use the following specs when creating the ```FlutterAirSideBarItemStyles``` class:
 - add two properties: